 DTGWS Award

-At the 2024 National Federation of Group Water Schemes rural water conference, held in the Hodson Bay Hotel Athlone, on the 12th September, Dysart Toonagh GWS was again for the third year in a row announced as an award winner in the 2024 Group Water Scheme Excellence Awards.
+At the 2025 National Federation of Group Water Schemes rural water conference, held in the Clayton Hotel, Galway, on the 11th September, Dysart Toonagh GWS was again for the fourth year in a row announced as an award winner in the 2024 Group Water Scheme Excellence Awards.
 Organised by the National Federation of Group Water Schemes (NFGWS), the annual awards recognise the hard work and initiative being shown by GWS across the country, in four different categories

 Water Refill Station: